42BV/rest-convention/06-security.md

 # Implementing the Guidelines with Spring Security

 Spring Security 4 has a lot of sensible defaults which make implementing these guidelines relatively easy.
+Accompanied with this chapter is a working example web application which implements the recommendations.

 ## Use HTTPS